openrewrite/rewrite-docs/reference/yaml-format-reference.md

 ### Preconditions

 Preconditions are used to limit where a recipe is run.
 This is commonly used to target specific files or directories, but any recipe which is not a `ScanningRecipe` can be used as a precondition.

-When a recipe is used as a precondition any file it would make a change to is considered to meet the precondition.
-When more than one recipe are used as preconditions all of them must make a change to the file for it to be considered to meet the precondition.
+When a recipe is used as a precondition, any file it would make a change to is considered to meet the precondition.
+When more than one recipe are used as preconditions, all of them must make a change to the file for it to be considered to meet the precondition.

 Only when all preconditions are met will the recipes in the recipe list be run.
 When applying preconditions to `ScanningRecipes` they limit both the scanning phase and the edit phase.

 {% hint style="info" %}
 Changes made by preconditions are not included in the final result of the recipe.
 Changes made by preconditions are used _only_ to determine if the recipe should be run.
 {% endhint %}

-To create these top-level preconditions, you'll need to add the `preconditions` map to your declarative recipe's yaml.
+To create these top-level preconditions, you'll need to add the `preconditions` map to your declarative recipe's YAML.
 This object is a list of one or more recipes (formatted the same way as the [recipeList](#recipe-list)).

 ```yaml
 ---